top of page

 • Low red blood cells (anemia)

 The type of anemia caused by Sjogren's is called anemia of chronic disease.
 It is not the same as iron deficiency anemia, although the two may occur together.
-Severe thrombocytopenia or autoimmune hemolytic anemia are uncommon, but require management by a hematologist when they occur (10).
+Severe thrombocytopenia or autoimmune hemolytic anemia are uncommon but serious complications that require e management by a hematologist (10).

-Serum Potassium - Hypokalemia may indicate distal renal tubular acidosis, a kidney complication of Sjogren’s (10).
+Serum Potassium - Hypokalemia (low serum potassium) may indicate Sjogren's kidney disease (10).

 Liver tests (often inaccurately called liver function tests, or LFTs) - May indicate liver and/or biliary tract disease.
 Learn more about Liver Disease and Sjogren's.

-HIV/ Hepatitis C - These infections often have symptoms that overlap with Sjogren’s, such as sicca and flu-like fatigue.
+HIV/ Hepatitis C - These infections have many symptoms that overlap with Sjogren’s, such as sicca and flu-like fatigue.
 It is important to rule these out early on.

-How do autoantibodies help diagnose Sjogren’s and other CTDs?
+How do autoantibodies help diagnose Sjogren’s and other autoimmune diseases?

-In many patients with autoimmune rheumatic diseases, autoantibodies help clinicians distinguish between diseases that have overlapping manifestations.
+Autoantibodies help clinicians distinguish between autoimmune diseases that have overlapping manifestations.
 The relationship between autoantibodies and various diseases can be complicated.
-Many autoantibodies, including SSA, are associated with a number of diseases.
+Many autoantibodies, including SSA, are associated with several diseases.
 There is no one "Sjogren's test" or "lupus test".

 For more information, see So What is Sjogren's, Really?